 Talk to an ordained deacon or priest whose spiritual energy inspires you to dare to take a risk with and for God.
 Find someone who does not take themselves too seriously, but does take the power of God seriously.
 In the backpack you carry through life, make sure you carry a good translation of the Bible, a photo of someone you love and who loves you, and a seed to plant in the earth at some time in a special place.
-Your hopes for yourself, your family, your Church in the short My hopes include a peaceful coexistence for myself, my family and the Church within an environment that is better for our presence.
+Your hopes for yourself, your family, your Church in the short term.
+My hopes include a peaceful coexistence for myself, my family and the Church within an environment that is better for our presence.
 I would love to see the Church become a driving force for global awareness and action with regard to climate change and the exploitation of our natural resources.
-I think we need a greater balance between personal morality and planet Go the Mo ...
+I think we need a greater balance between personal morality and planet morality.
+Go the Mo ...
 In case you've been wondering why so many men were sprouting extra facial hair last month, just think Movember.
 The month formally known as November is a charity event held each year in conjunction with the Prostate Cancer Foundation of Australia.
-The Mo Bros register with a clean snaven tace and spend the month growing the mo and raising money and awareness about male health issues.
+The Mo Bros register with a clean snaven tace the month growing the mo and raising money and awareness about male health issues.
 As you can see from the picture, one of the Mo Bros was South Tuggeranong parish priest Fr John Armstrong.
 The picture was taken half way through the month so the final result was even more impressive.
-Footnote: Prostate cancer kills 2700 men in Australia From near and far each year - - more than the number of women who die from breast cancer.

-MASS AT ST PETER'S:

-One bit of television that's always worth watching... the ABC will once again telecast Pope Benedict XVI celebrating Midnight Mass from St Peter's Basilica.
+Footnote: Prostate cancer kills 2700 men in Australia and spend each year - - more than the number of women who die from breast cancer.
+MASS AT ST PETER'S: One bit of television that's always worth watching... the ABC will once again telecast Pope Benedict XVI celebrating Midnight Mass from St Peter's Basilica.
 It will air at 11am on Christmas Day.
-A DOCTOR IN THE COLLEGE: Nine years of part-time research by St Edmund's College headmaster Christopher Hayes has culminated in his graduation from the Australian Catholic University as a Doctor of Education.
-His thesis explored Ignatian pedagogy as a strategy for enhancing the spiritual and moral dimension to education in Jesuit schools worldwide.
-"The research has been of enormous help in setting a new direction for St. Edmund's,."
-Dr Hayes said.
-"As a community we pride ourselves on being a Catholic school living Christ's message in our everyday encounters.
-The gospels are an invitation to personal change.
+A DOCTOR IN THE COLLEGE: Nine years of part-time research by St Edmund's College headmaster Christopher Hayes has culminated in his graduation from the Australian Catholic Doctor of Education.
+His thesis explored Ignatian pedagogy as a strategy for E-mail ed.voice@cg.catholic.org.au change.
 When these values are combined with quality teaching and learning, schools shine as beacons of excellence."
 LEFT: ACU Chancellor Br Julian McDonald presents Christopher Hayes with a doctorate from Australian Catholic University.